Viggyvenkat/OncoTerrain/README.md

 ### References
 ---
-If you use OncoTerrain or its insights in your research, make sure to cite:
+If you use OncoTerrain, its methods, or its insights in your research, we kindly request you cite:
 1. Hu, X. et al. Deconstructing evolutionary histories of complex rearrangements during tumorigenesis in lung. bioRxiv
 2. Venkat, V. et al. Disruptive changes in tissue microenvironment prime oncogenic processes at different stages of carcinogenesis in lung. bioRxiv, 1-20 (2024).